Endoscopy Technician

 Baptist Health System – School of Health Professions (Related Program – Surgical Technology)

-Surgical technologists who need to complete additional education to earn certification can complete the five-semester Baptist Health System School of Health Professions surgical technology accelerated alternate delivery program.
+Surgical technologists needing additional education to earn certification can complete the five-semester Baptist Health System School of Health Professions surgical technology accelerated alternate delivery program.
 This online program features asynchronous classes so students can complete their coursework at their own pace.
 This program specifically targets surgical technologists who have already received on-the-job training or completed an unaccredited program.

 In addition to surgical technologist coursework, students will also be required to complete general education classes.
 This balance in coursework ensures graduates are well-rounded and have the necessary skills to provide high-quality patient care.